100-ball cricket: Reactions

 English journalist George Dobell wrote in 2018 that proposals for the new format outlined by the ECB were nothing more than a further step towards "fast-food cricket", whereas others support the proposals.

 England's then Test captain, Joe Root, welcomed the ECB's plans for its new-team format in 2020.
 According to Root, it will attract a completely new audience.
 ODI and T20 captain, Eoin Morgan, had a similar opinion about this format.
 Former T20 captain Stuart Broad said he was hugely optimistic about the new format.
 Michael Vaughan also echoed Broad and stated that it will be a more appealing concept to broadcasters.
 Michael Atherton shared that a T20 match was originally to be completed in a 3-hour window and this can be achieved with the proposed format.

-New Zealand all-rounder Jimmy Neesham was bemused on this move, asking why the England and Wales Cricket Board is trying something different when the current format is already so successful.
+New Zealand all-rounder Jimmy Neesham was bemused on this move, asking why the England & Wales Cricket Board is trying something different when the current format is already so successful.
 Current limited overs specialists Dawid Malan and Mark Wood shared that in spite of the new format, T20s will still remain as the preference.

 Former MCC chief Keith Bradshaw called the 100-ball tournament an innovation for innovation's sake, reasoning that the main reason behind this thought process is that the ECB could not exploit the T20 boom.
-The England and Wales Professional Cricketers' Association shared that, overall, players were open to this new idea.
+The England and Wales Professional Cricketers Association shared that, overall, players were open to this new idea.

 Meanwhile, Cricket Australia has no plans to tinker with its existing Big Bash League.
 It also shared a concern that the introduction of shorter formats is further ignoring Test cricket.